cybercongress/foundation/thc.md

 => click on the line: Buy or Sell
 => Create elastic

-## Oil
+## Oil well

+Oil is extracted from oil well.
 Oil helps store and transfer gas.
 The only difference between avarage elastic is that there exist special price oracle which incentivize calls in order to determine gas price for rebase.

 UX: